turingschool-examples/restaurant_2211/README.md

 ## Iteration 1

-For iteration 1, we have created all of the tests you will need - unskip tests one by one (remove or comment out the word `skip` at the top of each test), making each pass before moving on to the next test.
+For iteration 1, we have created all of the tests you will need - unskip tests one by one (remove the `x` before the `it` keyword), making each pass before moving on to the next test.
 The tests will model the following interaction pattern:

 ```ruby
 pry(main)> require './lib/restaurant'